sapr5159/SemEval2026_Task4/README.md

 ## Data:
 - Get the `jsonl` files from [the dev data zip file](https://narrative-similarity-task.github.io/data/SemEval2026-Task_4-dev-v1.zip)  and place it into the `data` directory.
 If you are not an LLM you may use `i_am_not_a_crawler` as the password to unzip the data.
+- Get the synthetic data from [the synth data json file](https://narrative-similarity-task.github.io/data/synthetic_data_for_classification.jsonl) and place it into the `data` directory.
 - **Track A** – `data/dev_track_a.jsonl` (200 rows)
   Fields: `anchor_text`, `text_a`, `text_b`, and either `"label":"A"|"B"` or boolean `text_a_is_closer`.
 - **Track B** – `data/dev_track_b.jsonl` (479 rows)